wcarhart/smoosh/README.md

   -h, --help            show this help message and exit -n SENTENCE_LIMIT, --sentence-limit SENTENCE_LIMIT
-                        the number of sentences that will be used to describe the text -o, --omit-metrics    omit metric summary
+                        the number of sentences that will be used to describe the text -q, --quiet           omit metric summary
   -v, --verbose         print verbose metric summary -t TIMEOUT, --timeout TIMEOUT
                         timeout (in seconds) to use when fetching data from a URL